Download the full PDF for California

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in California rose to 62.4 percent in June from 62.3 percent in the prior month.
+The labor force participation rate in California fell to 62.5 percent in January from 62.6 percent in the prior month.

 California ranks 29th in the nation.